Arts & Culture

 Polk County History Center

-The Polk County History Center is located at 100 East Main Street, Bartow, Florida.
+The Polk County History Center is located at 100 East Main Street in Bartow.
 The museum consists of exhibits presenting local and regional history, and is located in the historic Old Polk County Courthouse.
 The Polk County History Center is the perfect place to start when taking an historical tour of the county.

 Insider Tip: Sign up for a guided tour with a museum docent for the greatest experience.